UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Install MPLABX + XC8 software development environment

-NOTE: If your project was created in a previous session and you like to continue working with it, simply click Open project and select the folder.
+NOTE: If your project was created in a previous session and you like to continue working on it, simply click Open project and select the project folder.

 C) Step-by-step testing